 List of possible trees because they are salt tolerant

-Landscape Architect for West Ave Project (Phase One), Savino Miller Design Studio
+Landscape Architect for West Ave Project for completed Phase One and for future Phase Two is Savino Miller Design Studio

 Below are trees that the Wavna Tree Committee recommends.
 Includes small, medium and large; and also decorative flowering trees.